DSPN/google-deployment-guide/gkelauncher.md

 ![](./img/gcp_console_app_delete.png)

 ### Deleting the persistent values of your deployment
-By design, deleting a StatefulSets in Kubernetes does not remove PersistentVolumeClaims that were attached to their Pods.
+By design, deleting StatefulSets in Kubernetes does not remove PersistentVolumeClaims that were attached to their Pods.
 This prevents users from losing their stateful data accidentally.
 To remove the PersistentVolumeClaims with their attached persistent disks, you need to run the following commands:
 ```
 export APP_INSTANCE_NAME=<your-app-instance-name>
 export NAMESPACE=<namespace-for-your-deployment>